-When you set up your device for the first time, you’ll be asked to register one finger with Touch ID, but afterwards, you can add up to five of your fingers so they can be used with Touch ID too.
+When you set up your device for the first time, you’ll be asked to register one fingerprint with Touch ID.
+But you can add four more at any time, and in this tutorial, we will show you how to do that.

-Personally, I like to assign both thumbs and both index fingers so that I can ambidextrously use my iPhone in any situation I might be in, but you can use any combination of finger or thumb prints you’d like to use depending on your own situation.
+Personally, I like to assign both thumbs and both index fingers so that I can ambidextrously use my iPhone in any situation I might be in, but you can use any combination of fingers or thumbprints you’d like to use depending on your own situation.

-1) Launch the Settings app and open the Touch ID & Passcode cell.
+- Open the Settings app and tap Touch ID & Passcode.

-3) Tap on the blue Add a Fingerprint… button.
+- Tap the blue Add a Fingerprint button.

-5) Once your iPhone asks you to adjust your grip, tap on the blue Continue button.
+- Once your iPhone asks you to adjust your grip, tap the blue Continue button.

-7) After your device says it’s complete, tap on the blue Continue button.
+- After your device says it’s complete, tap the blue Continue button.

-To add more fingers to your device’s Touch ID fingerprint database, repeat steps 1-7 above again with another finger.
+To add more fingers to your device’s Touch ID fingerprint database, repeat the above steps with another finger.
 You can have a total of five fingerprints on an iPhone or iPad.
 On Mac, it’s limited to three.

 Do you have more than one fingerprint configured on your iPhone or iPad’s Touch ID sensor?
 Share why or why not in the comments below.